backbonelabsio/cw721-updatable/README.md

 Beyond that, we make a few additions:

 * `InstantiateMsg` takes name and symbol (for metadata), as well as a **Minter** address.
-This is a special address that has full power to mint new NFTs (but not modify existing ones)
+This is a special address that has full power to mint new NFTs (and modify existing ones)
 * `ExecuteMsg::Mint{token_id, owner, token_uri, extension}` - creates a new token with given owner and (optional) metadata.
 It can only be called by the Minter set in `instantiate`.
-* `ExecuteMsg::Update{token_id, extension}` - updates a token's metadata provided permissions criteria are satisfied.
+* `ExecuteMsg::Update{token_id, extension, token_uri (optional)}` - updates a token's metadata.
+Only able to be called by minter address.
+Owner cannot modify their own metadata.
 * `QueryMsg::Minter{}` - returns the minter address for this contract.

 It requires all tokens to have defined metadata in the standard format (with no extensions).
 For generic NFTs this may often be enough.